Bruins win 7th straight, rally to beat Canadiens 3-1

 Boston extended its point streak to 11 games (8-0-3) and entered the third month of the season as the only team without a home regulation loss (11-0-4).

-Joel Amir scored, and Carey Price had 31 saves for Montreal.
+Joel Armia scored, and Carey Price had 31 saves for Montreal.

 “For 45, 46, 47 minutes, we were playing solid hockey,” Montreal and former Bruins coach Claude Julien said.
 “We needed that win desperately, and now we’ve got to go back home and find a way to win the next one.”